 Get reliable, professional tech support:

-While updating software isn’t hard to do, and if you have not yet learned how to do it, here is a few tips on keeping your computer system software and third-party applications up-to-date.
+While updating software isn’t hard to do, and if you have not yet learned how to do it, here are a few tips on keeping your computer system software and third-party applications up-to-date.

 Perform System Software Updates